AlbertoParravicini/high-performance-graph-analytics-2020/track-graph-query/README.md

 Measure the time (and the memory) that one approach takes (the CSR traversal) against the other (the Hash-Join).

+#### Task 3 bonus
+Additional metrics in task 3 and 4 are welcome: we greatly appreciate if you can measure how much of the memory bandwidth you are using, or build a Roofline Model (https://en.wikipedia.org/wiki/Roofline_model) of your implementations.
+Any other evaluation that allows deeper understanding performance and hardware utilization is welcome!

 ### Task 4
 Given the results obtained by the previous task, design and implement an heuristic allowing your engine to switch efficiently between CSR and Hash-Join in order to achieve the best execution time for the execution of the path.

-Additional metrics in task 3 and 4 are welcome: we greatly appreciate if you can measure how much of the memory bandwidth you are using, or build a Roofline Model (https://en.wikipedia.org/wiki/Roofline_model) of your implementations.
-Any other evaluation that allows deeper understanding performance and hardware utilization is welcome!

 ## Submission
 You must submit your solution by December 9th 11.59 PM.